softdevteam/krun/README.md

     },
     'reboots': N, # An int containing the number of reboots that have
                   # already taken place.
 Only used when Krun is started
-                  # with --reboot.
+                  # without --fake-reboots.
 This field used to check that the
                   # benchmarking machine has rebooted the correct number
                   # of times.
 It can be safely ignored by users.
     'starting_temperatures': [ ... ], # Temperatures recorded at the beginning